rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 That is a consequence of the coarse-grained randomization we will discuss in our ASLR notes.

-CS4401 Stack 2 is non-PIE, so students first practice the function-pointer overwrite with a stable target address.
-CS557 Stack 2 provides an **information leak** from the current process.
-Once we have one known address in that executable, fixed symbol offsets let us calculate the PIE base and the runtime address we actually want.
+`stack2g-64` provides the runtime address of `diagnostics` as an **information leak** from the current process.
+Once we have one known runtime address from the executable, fixed symbol offsets let us calculate the PIE base and the runtime address of `recalibration`.

 The important point for now is not to memorize an ASLR bypass.